-My first impression was that this site is a mix between trendy pop culture art and fine art.
+First Impression: My first impression was that this site is a mix between trendy pop culture art and fine art.
 This was great for me because I do both!
 My digital art tends to follow trends while my photos tend to be more related to fine art.
-You can upload a cover photo, a avatar to allow people to see your logo and a sneek peak of your art.
-Their are optional collections to sort your art work to make it easier to navigate and optional journal entries.
+You can upload a cover photo, an avatar to allow people to see your logo and a sneak peek of your art.
+There are optional collections to sort your art work to make it easier to navigate and optional journal entries.
 You can also add a biography to tell your buyers about you and your work!
 The upload process of work is very easy.
 Redbubble is a very social community filled with artists who can comment on your work or click a heart to like it.
-Likeing and commenting on others work is a great way to let others know your part of the community.
-Their is a feature called Bubblemail for artists and buyer to send mail to you!
+Liking and commenting on others work is a great way to let others know your part of the community.
+There is a feature called Bubble mail for artists and buyer to send mail to you!

 Here is my RB storefront